- Car Accident Claims in Pennsylvania

-- The memories and recollections of police officers or other emergency responders to the scene are still fresh.
+- The memories and recollections of eyewitnesses, police officers, or other emergency responders at the scene are also still fresh.

-- You are less likely to miss the deadline to file a claim.
+- You are less likely to miss the deadline to file a personal injury lawsuit.

-- Important evidence, such as damage to vehicles, roads, and highway railings are still available.
+- Important evidence—such as damage to vehicles, roads, and highway railings—is likely still available.
 For example, skid marks on the pavement indicating breaking patterns of the drivers will not remain on the road indefinitely.

-- You will receive your compensation sooner than if you wait to file.
+- You could receive your compensation sooner than if you wait to file.

-Remember, even after you take the first step and speak with a car accident attorney, it will take some time to file your claim.
+Remember, even after you take the first step and speak with our Erie car accident attorneys, it will take some time to build and file your claim.
 Do not wait until the last minute.

-Although every case is different, under Pennsylvania law, everyone must have the same minimum coverage.
+Although every case is different, under Pennsylvania law, everyone must have the same minimum automobile insurance coverage.
 This minimum coverage includes:

-- Medical Benefits of $5,000: Because Pennsylvania is a choice no-fault state, regardless of who was at fault, you are entitled to at least $5,000 in coverage for your medical bills from your own insurer.
+- Medical Benefits (PIP) of $5,000: Because Pennsylvania is a choice no-fault state, regardless of who was at fault, you qualify for at least $5,000 in coverage for your medical bills from your own insurer.

 - Property Damage Liability (PDL) of $5,000: If the other driver was at fault, you can recover up to $5,000 for your property damage.

-Of course, this is only the minimum amount of compensation you can expect after a serious accident.
-Actual awards could be much higher depending on your damages.
+Of course, these are only the minimum amounts of coverage drivers must carry.
+The compensation you can expect after a serious accident will depend on the specifics of your case.
+Actual awards could be much higher based on your damages.

 Berger and Green Can Help

-The car accident lawyers at Berger and Green are here to help you fight the insurance companies.
-We can help you get full and fair compensation for your car accident without the hassle and stress of dealing with the insurance company on your own.
-Call us today to find out more: 412-661-1400.
+The Erie, PA, car accident lawyers at Berger and Green are here to help you fight the liable party for damages, including negotiating with their insurance company.
+We can help you seek full and fair compensation for your car accident without the hassle and stress of dealing with the insurance company on your own.

 Contact us today to find out more during a complimentary consultation.